Particle Tracking and Inspection in Semiconductor Equipments

 - After the geometry extraction, the fluid volume was meshed using a fluid dynamic

 pre-processing software with high quality hexahedral mesh with not less than 0.1 orthogonal quality.
-Then the flow and temperature boundary conditions were applied on the meshed body.
+Then the flow and temperature boundary conditions were applied on the meshed body. - Finally, the turbulence model and convergence criteria were updated, and the

 model was simulated.